fechanique/cordova-plugin-fcm/README.md

 Link: https://github.com/andrehtissot/cordova-plugin-cocoapods-cdn

 ## Changelog
+### Version 7.0.10 (16/08/2020)

+Defined minimal version of "cordova" package supported as version 9.
+Due to issues of supporting lower versions and "cordova-ios@5+" without deprecated configuration.

+Removed explicit definition of "Firebase/Analytics" and "Firebase/Messaging" due to lack of matching “>=” definitions between plugins.

 ### Version 7.0.9 (21/07/2020)

 getInitialPushPayload: Conversion of NSData* into NSDictonary* fix -- Thanks to @medeirosrafael for debugging and fixing it!